davidronnlid/movie-project/README.md

 - [The Movie Database API](https://developers.themoviedb.org/3)
 - Node and NPM
 - Git and GitHub
-- Netlify (including serverless functions and environment variables to hide API keys)
+- Netlify (including serverless functions and environment variables)

 ... and last but not least, Google (for inspiration regarding features, design and code solutions)!